anubratabhowmick/anubratabhowmick/README.md

 -->

 <h1 align="center">Hey there 👋, I'm Anubrata</h1>
-<h3 align="center">I'm a Research Scientist at Quest Innovations, currently diving deep into the field of hyperspectral imaging and Machine Learning.</h3>
+<h3 align="center">I'm a Research Scientist at Quest Medical Imaging, currently diving deep into the field of hyperspectral imaging and Deep Learning.</h3>

-- 🔭 I’m currently setting up an AI Agency, where I will be able to facilitate AI Research and applications.
+- 🔭 I’m currently starting up CozyNest, a high-tech real estate solution for the European Market.

-- 🌱 I’m currently learning **Financial Engineering**, and **Product Management**.
+- 🌱 I’m currently learning **Generative AI**, and **Product Management**.

-- 🤔 Interests: **Network Science, Deep learning, Graph Neural Networks, Computational Neuroscience, Medical Imaging, and Quantum AI**
+- 🤔 Interests: **Network Science, Deep Learning, Graph Neural Networks, Computational Neuroscience, Medical Imaging, and Quantum AI**

 - ⚡ Hobbies: When I’m not working, I can be found watching or playing football, reading books about science communication, mystery, or history, traveling, listening to rock music, playing my guitar, or watching thrillers/documentary films.